phpMussel/phpMussel/_docs/readme.EN.txt

  "general" (Category)
  - General configuration for phpMussel.
     "script_password"
-    - As a conveniance, phpMussel will allow certain functions (including the ability to update phpMussel on-the-fly) to be manually triggered via POST, GET and QUERY.
+    - As a convenience, phpMussel will allow certain functions (including the ability to update phpMussel on-the-fly) to be manually triggered via POST, GET and QUERY.
 However, as a security precaution, to do this, phpMussel will expect a password to be included with the command, as to